basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 check_name            A specific check to run
 ```

-Running `riak-admin diag`  with the `--list` flag will return a list of
+Running `riak admin diag`  with the `--list` flag will return a list of
 available diagnostic checks.
 The following checks are available:

 Check | Description